spapas/django-generic-scaffold/README.rst

 - Add support and configure tox for Django 1.9
 - Add fallback templates: A bunch of fallback templates have been added (``generic_scaffold/{list, detail, form, confirm_delete}.html``).
 - Use API (get_url_names) for tests and add it to docs
-- Add (url) prefix as an attribute to CrudManager and fix templatetag to use it
+- Add (url) prefix as an attribute to CrudManager and fix templatetag to use it.
+Prefix has to be unique to make API and template tags easier to use

 v.0.1.2
 -------